yang217/learn-anything/readme.md

 We have a [Slack group](https://join.slack.com/t/learnanythingxyz/shared_invite/enQtMjg1MTcxMjA4NDg2LWU0YjgxZTZmZGY5MTRlMWI3ZWJjYzNhYTg4MmE1OTRjNTQ2MjUwYWI3ZGZlZjg1MDA0OTc3ZDY3ZmMzZDc4N2I) we use for all our communication.
 Feel free to join in to help make this awesome thing together. 🦄

+## Explore our Curated Lists
+With our goal of providing the most efficient paths for Learning Anything, we also manage curation of various GitHub lists.
+Feel free to [explore and improve them if you wish](https://github.com/learn-anything/learn-anything/wiki/Curated-Lists).

 ## Developing the website
 [Here](https://github.com/learn-anything/learn-anything/wiki/Developing) you can read about how you can set up your own instance of Learn Anything to develop with.